-Dubai’s Sheikh Mohamed bin Zayed, Emirates Road Now Have New Speed Limits
+Sheikh Mohamed bin Zayed Emirates Road New Speed Limits

 In efforts to reduce and/or prevent traffic accidents and improve the safety of road users, the Roads and Transport Authority (RTA) and the General HQ of Dubai Police have implemented speed reduction limit on the Sheikh Mohammed bin Zayed Road and the Emirates Road in Dubai from 120 k/h to 110 k/h on October 15.